kspatil2/GameEngineFoundations/README.md

 Whenever, the snake collides with the wall or itself, the game stops.
 By pressing 'R' the game restarts.
 The game has been desgined in such a way that the game stops when the snake has actually crossed itself or the wall to avoid confusion.

 Multiplayer Snake:
 Eat Jerry mouse to increase the size of the snake and get 25 points.
 Lava is spoiled food which will shrink the snake and cost 50 points.
-Green snake can be controlled using arrow keys while the blue snake can be controlled using 'w','a','s','d'.
-The scores are displayed for both the snakes individually and calculated individually.
-If the blue snake runs into green snake or into a wall.
-Green Snake wins no matter its score.

-EVALUATION
-Correct implementation of a moving snake with links (10%) :
+The Host controls the green snake and the person joining the game controls the Blue snake.
+To Run the game, run the Index.html file and select the Multiplayer snake game.
+1 person can host the server, while the other enters peerId for the game he wishes to join.
+If the PeerId doesnt exist you can refresh the page to access the create game screen again.
+If the Host server exists, the game begins.

 COMPLETED
-Snake moves according to input correctly (5%) : COMPLETED Implementation of food appearing randomly (10%) : COMPLETED Snake correctly collides with food and grows (20%) : COMPLETED Collision with walls and snake body itself are correctly implemented (10%) : COMPLETED Score and end of game state correctly implemented (20%): COMPLETED Gallery page that includes both snake and alchemy games running from the same engine code (25%) : COMPLETED

-BONUS
-Spoiled food that stays on the level for some amount of time.
-When eaten this causes the snake to shrink. : COMPLETED (Lava image is spoiled food and Jerry is good food.
-Eating Lava will shrink the snake and reduce the player score.)
-High-score list or the last high-score from the current session (session and persistent storage) COMPLETED.
-(Done using Local Storage of the browser.
-Should check if the current browser has local storage enabled.)
+2 Snakes moving according to input
+Connection Screen waits for the other player
+Movement, food and collision is working on both Screens

 DEMO
 [Demo](https://kspatil2.github.io/GameEngineFoundations/)